epfl-ada/ada-2022-project-esap1/README.md

 If there is a meaningful connection here, some potential use cases of these findings would be being able to better market certain types of beer to users who are more likely to be receptive to them in order to consistently score above average reviews.

-## Proposed additional datasets:
-Here is a list of the additional datasets we should be using:
-  * This [page](https://en.wikipedia.org/wiki/List_of_countries_by_beer_consumption_per_capita) lists the __beer consumption of all countries per capita__.
-We should be using BeautifulSoup, and Request libraries to extract the table from the html link and transform it into a Pandas dataframe.
-This data will give us insights on the prevalance of each reviewer to beer consumption.
-With it, we can make a new feature, consumption, that would take the nationality of the reviewer and map it to the corresponding average consumption.
-Although, reviewers may consume more beers than the average, we make the assumption that it is still representative of prevalence to beer consumption.
-We will set boundaries before the analysis to be sure to have sufficient reviews from countries and enough reviewers.
-  * The [BeerInfo](https://beerinfo.com/beer-consumption-by-state-per-capita/) website provides the same kind of data as the previous link, but for each states in the United States.
-Since Americans represent 86% of the reviewers, we thought it would be insightful to apply the same process as the previous additional dataset.
-Variance in consumption might be less than for the international dataset since we are only studying one country, but the data set will be much richer so this compensates.

 ## Methods
 ### Step 1: Data-scraping, Data-handling, and Filtering